gyrodope69/Groot/README.md

 - **Initialization**: Sets up the necessary configurations and dependencies.
   - Loads environment variables.
   - Configures logging and error handling.
-- **Main Functionality**: Implements the core features and functions of the project.
-  - Processes input data.
-  - Executes the main algorithm.
-  - Handles output generation.
-- **Helper Functions**: Contains utility functions to support the main functionality.
-  - Utility functions for data manipulation.
-  - Helper functions for API calls.
 - **Exported Modules**: Exports the main functions and classes for use in other parts of the project.
   - `init()`: Initializes the project.
   - `add(file)`: Adds a file to the staging area.